stitchdata/docs/_saas-integrations/google-analytics/v1/google-analytics-v1.md

           3. **Retain your metric and dimension selections for the report.** You won't need to re-select metrics and dimensions.

+      - title: "Deleted reports"
+        anchor: "deleted-reports"
+        content: |
+          To delete a report, open the integration's settings page, click **Configure another report**, and click **Remove this report**.

+          This will permanently remove the report from the integration, including any selected metrics and dimensions.

+          **Note**: Deleting a report in Stitch won't automatically remove the corresponding table in your destination.

   - title: "Metrics and dimensions"
     anchor: "metrics-and-dimensions"
     summary: "Selecting metrics and dimensions in your custom reports"